-Members of the II-nation Organisation of Petroleum Exporting Countries (OPEC) conferred yesterday (22 September) at the Phoenicia Hotel, Beirut.
+Background: Members of the II-nation Organisation of Petroleum Exporting Countries (OPEC) conferred yesterday (22 September) at the Phoenicia Hotel, Beirut.
 Only a brief press statement was released at the end of the meeting, but it indicated that a decision has been taken which could lead to tougher negotiations with the oil companies than those which followed OPEC's demand for higher oil prices earlier this year.

 The OPEC members decided to try to get the oil companies to agree to government participation in existing oil concessions.
 The statement did not indicate the level of participation the OPEC countries would demand, but it could range from 20 per cent to the 51 per cent which Algeria already claims under unilateral legislation.

 There was no indication when the negotiations would begin, but after the two-hour extraordinary meeting, Sheikh Ahmed Zaki Yamani, Saudi Arabian Minister of Petroleum and Mineral Resources, said they would take place "very soon".

 SYNOPSIS: In Beirut, a special meeting on Wednesday of the eleven-member Organisation of Petroleum Exporting Countries, OPEC.
 The two-hour meeting foreshadows a big new confrontation between the major oil companies and the OPEC countries which produce 90 per cent of the world's oil exports.
 Deadlock between them could lead to an oil crisis.